5 Surprising Benefits of Circuit Training (Backed By Science)

 Circuit training workout is a type of workout where you perform different sets of exercises, back-to-back for a specified time.

-The strictest circuit training workouts have little or no rest at its core.
-You don’t take any rest between the exercises until you complete the string of exercises.
+The strictest circuit training workouts have little or no rest in between sets until you complete the string of exercises.

-The set of exercises you perform in a circuit training often target different parts of your body.
+The set of exercises you perform in circuit training often targets different parts of your body using different weights.

-You also use both body weight and other weights.
-The main results are having a full-body workout by the time the exercise is complete.
+The main result is having a full-body workout by the time the exercise is complete.